Adityasharma0810/codeunia/README.md

-# 🌐 CodeUnia
+# 🌐 Codeunia

-*CodeUnia* is a dynamic platform designed to empower developers by keeping them informed and inspired.
+*Codeunia* is a dynamic platform designed to empower developers by keeping them informed and inspired.
 Stay updated with the latest hackathons, AI breakthroughs, tech blogs, and developer tools — all in one place.

 ## 🚀 Features